Halboun1/Reading-Big-Data-Files/README.md

 Reading Large Files

-This project is to read a very large .csv file in python and then display the data in a readable format using C#
+This project is to read a very large xml file in python and convert it to csv then display the data in a readable format using C#

 <p align="right">(<a href="#top">back to top</a>)</p>